2018 CREATIVE TIME SUMMIT ON ARCHIPELAGOS AND OTHER IMAGINARIES:

 Are you in the Miami area and want to get involved?
 Click to learn more about volunteering opportunities.

 Are you a cultural space, school, collective, or just outside of Miami and want to take part?
-You can contact us and livestream the Summit from wherever you’re located free of cost as a screening site parter.
-Email us at email@example.com for more information.
+You can contact us and livestream the Summit from wherever you’re located free of cost as a screening site partner.
+Email us at firstname.lastname@example.org for more information.

 Summit Miami Advisory Council: